 WRS have dealt with a number of small waste incinerator plant enquiries this year due to the substantial increase in the cost of landfill.
 It is expected that there will be continued development in this sector relating to clinical waste disposal and waste weight minimisation.
 This will increase WRS role in waste management regulation in the under 3 tonne per hour classification for the forthcoming year.
 Public consultations for these applications will be hosted on the website as they are received.

 Late in March DEFRA consulted all authorities on a proposed 4.75% increase in permit subsistence fees.
 WRS welcomed this increase as the first since 2011 however criticised the timing of the consultation which delays/complicates the collection of 2017-18 subsistence fees.
 WRS also questioned some of the proposed changes to the fee linked to environmental risk assessments due to the unfair re-classification of certain businesses into medium risk without any clear justification.
-The new fee structure will be structure is announced.
+The new fee structure with the development in the sending out of subsistence invoices until the new fee structure is announced.